ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 The [Android x86](https://www.android-x86.org/) project allows Android to be run and installed on generic Intel hardware such as the Linx 1010B.
 As of their Oreo/8.1 release, this does work, but it is **very slow**!
 It’s just about usable for light web browsing but it can take over a minute just to get from the lock screen to the launcher.
 On that basis, it’s not recommended.

 If you want to try, you’ll need the same 32-bit EFI trick as with the standard Ubuntu instructions to get the USB stick to boot.
 It installs fine though and you can dual-boot with Windows.
 Sleep/suspend and cameras don’t work.

+### Windows 10

+As well as Linux-based operating systems, I have done several reinstalls of Windows 10 over my time playing with this tablet.
+While you would think Windows would provide the best experience on the tablet, as of January 2021 and Windows 10 20H2, there are several problems.
+Principally, the touchscreen, audio and cameras do not appear to work, despite scouring the web for suitable drivers.

+Since LINX have dropped support for this tablet, I don't imagine any fixes will be forthcoming.
+Therefore if you are intending to install an operating system from scratch, I would say that at this point Linux offers a better experience than Windows.

 ### Ubuntu versions earlier than 18.04